Here are the juries of the 42 TFF.

 (Italy)

 Film and foodcritic (“Il Messaggero,”“Cinecritica,”“Radio Roma Capitale”), and author and presenter of the tv show Come ti cucino un film.
 He teaches Cultural Journalism in Sapienza university, and Cultural events Psychology in UniPegaso.
 He wrote essays (La Cinegustologia e il Media Entertainment, Gustose visioni) and novels (I nuovi amici, Terremotività, GiokaconMe, Ti ho lasciato il minestrone in garage).
-He was the co-producer and co-screenwriter of Nel blu by Emiliano Dante (2009), and director of the short Fritto dalle stelle (2021).
+He was the co-producer and co-screenwriter of Nel blu by Emiliano Dante (2009), and director of the short Fritti dalle stelle (2021).
 From 2005 to 2008 he was programmer of Critic’s Week in Venice Film Festival.